 Small-scale technology certificates are calculated based on the life of the system.
 This differs for solar hot water heaters and small generation units (solar panels, wind and hydro).
 The following tables define the deemed life of the system life for each system type, based on the installation date.

-Small-scale technology certificates may be created for small-scale solar panel systems in batches of one or five years, or for a single 15 year period.
-Most people claim the highest period possible (currently 15 years) to claim the maximum number of certificates for that system upfront.
+Small-scale technology certificates may be created for small-scale solar panel systems over one or five years, or a single maximum deeming period.
+Most people claim the highest period possible to claim the maximum number of certificates for that system upfront.

 Unlike small generation units, small-scale technology certificates can only be created once for a solar water heater or an air source heat pump based on the life of the system, which is currently calculated at 10 years.